-Sometimes, the appeal of the road is not what’s at the end of the road or even along the way, but the road itself.
+Sometimes, the road’s appeal is not what’s at the end of the road or even along the way, but the road itself.
 These Route 66 road features offer a more interesting way to travel than your average interstate.

-Route 66 ran from Grant Park in Chicago, Illinois all the way to the Santa Monica Pier in Santa Monica, California.
-Traditionally, travelers driving the length of Route 66 began at Grant Park and ended in Los Angeles, heading west to explore the United States.
-Both locations have signs indicating the end of Route 66 and both are popular attractions regardless of their history with route 66.
+Route 66 ran from Grant Park in Chicago, Illinois all the way to the Santa Monica Pier in California.
+Traditionally, travelers driving the length of Route 66 began at Grant Park and ended in Los Angeles.
+It was more popular to head west to explore the United States.
+Both locations have signs indicating the end of Route 66.
+Both are popular attractions regardless of their history with route 66.
 Grant Park has been a major landmark for decades and has recently been the site of Lollapalooza and Barack Obama’s 2008 election acceptance speech.
 The Santa Monica Pier is beloved for its iconic entrance, shops, fresh seafood, aquarium and multiple attractions.

 State and National Parks Along Route 66

-America’s park system is an incredible gem, and Route 66’s stretch passed nearby many of the nation’s best park lands.
-Travel Route 66, and you’ll be within miles of these state and national parks with natural wonders, history, and recreation.
+America’s park system is an incredible gem.
+Route 66’s stretch passed nearby many of the nation’s best park lands.
+Travel Route 66, and you’ll be within miles of these state and national parks.
+These are chalk full of natural wonders, history, and recreation.
 Do yourself a favor and take the detour.

-One of the major draws near Route 66, the Grand Canyon is a national landmark.
-226 miles long, up to 18 miles wide and over a mile deep, the Grand Canyon has been nearly two billion years in the making.
-The Colorado River flows through it, cutting channels into tock layers among the Colorado Plateau.
-Camping, lodging, shuttle buses, hiking, mule riding, rafting bicycling, and more are available.
-Time your visit right, and you can catch beautiful sunrise and sunset views.
+The Grand Canyon is the largest canyon on the planet.
+It is easily visible from space.
+Spanning two hundred twenty-six miles long, up to 18 miles wide, and over a mile deep, the Grand Canyon has been nearly two billion years in the making.
+The Colorado River flows through it.
+It cuts channels into rock layers among the Colorado Plateau.
+Tourist attractions include camping, lodging, shuttle buses, hiking, mule riding, rafting, bicycling, and more.
+Time your visit correctly and you can catch the beautiful sunrise and sunset.

 Known as the Grand Canyon of Texas, Palo Duro Canyon is the second largest Canyon in the United States.
 The canyon is colorful and scenic.
 Visitors can explore by foot, bike, horse, or car.
-There is camping and more than 30 miles of trails for hiking, biking, and horse riding.
+You can camp in this area.
+Visitors are showered with more than 30 miles of trails for hiking, biking, and horse riding.